 2.2a An official Reprimand can produce any number of outcomes, often highly dependent on how they are received.
 In some cases, the Reprimand will remain as just that, a Reprimand to avoid repeating past mistakes.
 In other cases, Reprimands have served as a cautionary tale, resulting in a demotion or removal from the organization completely.

-2.2b Similar to Warnings, Reprimands may be issued by Lieutenants & Commander that deem a violation to be purposeful or negligent by nature.
+2.2b Similar to Warnings, Reprimands may be issued by E-3+ that deem a violation to be purposeful or negligent by nature.

 2.2c There is currently no established limit to the number of Reprimands an individual can hold on record.